- Work practicum opportunities

 All documentation will need to be uploaded to your Sonia Online* account before you begin your practicum.
 Additional mandatory information will be provided to you during your program.

 *Access to Sonia Online available to enrolled students only

 Please note that no remuneration or payment is made by the organisations to the students or to the University for hosting a student on work placement.
 Students undertaking an approved placement are covered by the University’s insurance policies.

 Students are required to submit an expression of interest for work placement.
 Please note that organising a placement takes time.
 Students need to submit an expression of interest form well in advance of your Semester or Session.

-For any further questions regarding work placements for HLT326 please contact the course coordinator:
+For any further questions regarding work placements for PUB305 please contact:

 Associate Lecturer Kara Lilly

 For general enquiries about School of Health and Sport Sciences work integrated learning opportunities please contact: